MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 6. Save the **visual.ts** file.

-### Adding a circle and text elements
+### Add a circle and text elements

 Add D3 Scalable Vector Graphics (SVG).
-This enables creating three shapes: a circle and two text elements.
+This enables creating three shapes: a circle, and two text elements.

 1. Open **visual.ts** in VS code.